arconyx/hexchanting/README.md

 - Shields, if I can be bothered dealing with the all the hardcoded logic involved in the vanilla shield implementation.
 - No Forge port, unless I start playing on Forge.
-- Return identifiers when breaking blocks
+- Return identifiers when breaking blocks (wait on scrying being broken out of hexical)
+- Armour tinting
+- Specialised armour triggers (helmet: aggro, boots: falling, leggings: death)
+- Arrows cast on hit block
+- Apply arrow mishaps to the target?
+Maybe.
+- Icon
+- Prohibit mending?
+- Cast on mine for jeweller's hammer?
+- Disable or reduce particles
 - ???

 ## Notes